-Let $K_{\rm AI}$ be the abelian group generated by atomic insulators exactly at the center of the point group.
-The group $K_{\rm AI}$ is nothing but the abelian group generated by irreps of $G$ with the homomorphisms $\phi_g, c_g$ and the factor system $z_{g,h}$.
-To compute the group $K'''$, we first embed the group $K_{\rm AI}$ in the group $K$ of TIs/TSCs with a uniform mass as follows.
-There is an isomorphism between the group $K_{\rm AI}$ and the group of $3d$ Dirac Hamiltonians with the hedgehog-mass potential,
+Let $K_{\rm AI}$ be the abelian group generated by atomic insulators exactly at the point group center.
+The group $K_{\rm AI}$ is nothing but the abelian group generated by 0-dimensional Hamiltonians with the symmetry group $G$ with the homomorphisms $\phi_g, c_g$ and the factor system $z_{g,h}$.
+To compute the group $K'''$, we first construct the homomorphism from the group $K_{\rm AI}$ to the group $K$ of TIs/TSCs as follows.
+There is an isomorphism between the group $K_{\rm AI}$ and the group of $3d$ Dirac Hamiltonians with a hedgehog-mass potential,

 with a unit winding number